dtbinh/jason/examples/MiningRobots/readme.txt

 type 2 (shown as green circles), and then type 3 (shown as blue circles).
 When the construction is finished, the builder informs this to all miners who then make their way back to the builder's location.

+The code in this Jason application was written by Rob Clarke and Andy Buck as 2nd coursework for the Multi-Agent Systems Module run in 2004-2005 at the University of Durham, U.K.
+The AgentSpeak code and planetEnv.java were edited by Rafael Bordini.